I present to you an ode to the grammar questions that no longer appear on the SAT.

 Grammar, you might say, is like the United States Constitution: one’s interpretation of them can be considered either “elastic” or “rigid.”
 We ask ourselves if we are right to amend old rules in order to meet society’s evolving needs and predilections.
 On the one hand, the new test’s insistence on testing concepts in context rather than in isolation are a clear step forward.
 To my fellow grammar nerds and I, though, it’s hard to contend with the fact that grammar is getting more and more elastic with every super-casual Tweet and every tongue-in-cheek text message.
 Whoever thinks that Vine is blameless in these matters, I should add, have apparently forgotten the best Vine of all time: “Officer, I got one question for you: what are thooooooooose?!”

 I totally understand why these grammar questions have fallen by the wayside: they don’t test how prepared you are for the college experience, don’t ask you to think critically or creatively in any way, and they give an unfair advantage to those who have the economic means to afford targeted tutoring sessions.
 Often, these are the very objections on which most opponents of the SAT usually harp.
-They want the test to refrain for being a game that one can learn to play and perfect.
+They want the test to refrain from being a game that one can learn to play and perfect.

 I still like grammar, this was a painful post to write.
 Brain hurt now.